Skip to main content

 • The long-term safety of non-prescription remedies including black cohosh, soy isoflavones and red clover is unknown, particularly for women diagnosed with hormone-dependent cancers.
 Overall, studies have shown either no benefit or minimal benefit for these products in treating hot flushes2.
 (Please refer to AMS Information Sheet Complementary and Herbal Therapies for Hot Flushes).

-• Other than hormonal preparations, only clonidine has been TGA approved for treatment of flushes.
+• Other than hormonal preparations, only fezolinetant and clonidine have been TGA approved for treatment of flushes.

 Lifestyle Changes

-Many women will benefit from lifestyle changes, stopping smoking, improving diet and regular exercise.
+Many women will benefit from lifestyle changes, stopping smoking, improving diet, losing weight if overweight, and regular exercise.
 These do not necessarily reduce symptoms but improve overall wellbeing and can make symptoms easier to tolerate.
 (Please refer to AMS Information Sheet Lifestyle and behavioural modifications for menopausal symptoms).
-Dressing in layers, avoiding spicy food and avoiding excess alcohol and caffeine may also assist.
+Dressing in layers, wearing breathable fabrics, avoiding spicy food and avoiding excess alcohol and caffeine may also assist.

 (Please also refer to AMS Information Sheet Complementary And Herbal Therapies for Hot Flushes).